elifesciences/citation-context/README.md

 ____________________________________________________________________________________________________________________
 [front.ipynb]

-•	It runs sequentially the different programs described below and commnents them.
+•	It comments the programs described below and it runs them sequentially.
 •	It allows to pick the DOIs of the papers to analyse directly from this notebook or from a file (DOIs_1000times.tsv is provided as an example).

 ____________________________________________________________________________________________________________________